-The transportation system is a key component for nearly all aspects of life in Fort Collins.
-The system provides the connecting fabric among residences, employment, schools, recreation and leisure, and commerce.
-It is critical for economic vitality (interconnected with land use), impacts to Our Climate Future plans and reports, improvements to air quality, and healthy living goals.
+The transportation system is a key component for nearly all aspects of the City of Fort Collins.
+The system provides the connecting fabric among residences, employment, schools and shopping.
+It is critical for economic success and commerce. interconnected with land use, and impacts the Climate Action Plan and healthy living goals.
 It is also a key aspect of advancing City priorities around access and equity.
 The success of a high-quality and well-functioning multi-modal system is a community differentiator and reflected in quality-of-life performance measures.

 The Transportation Master Plan, approved by City Council in 2019, describes six core components of a sustainable transportation network, all of which are intended to guide Fort Collins toward realizing the overall transportation vision over 20 years.
 These components provide a comprehensive framework for assessing current network conditions and inform where Fort Collins can enhance its mobility programs and investments to achieve broader-reaching outcomes.
-These components were closely evaluated and used to inform the strategic objectives of the plan as a method to focus on near-term actions.
+These components were closely evaluated and used to inform the strategic objectives of this document as a method to focus on near-term actions.
 The six core components are: